dequelabs/axe-devtools-ios-sample-app/README.md

 1. Add your Deque API Key to `Login.swift`.

-2. Once you have a device or simulator ready to go, open `SampleUITests-XCUI.swift`, and tap on the diamond to run this suite.
+2. Once you have a device or simulator ready to go, open `SampleUITests.swift`, and tap on the diamond to run this suite.
 The simulator will launch, and the tests will run.

 <img src="doc_img/UITests.png" alt="Shows the click area for running the UI test."/>